-We offer a Strike Off service in the UK and can apply to have your company voluntary closed down.
+We offer a Strike Off service in the UK and can apply to have your company voluntarily closed down.

 We apply to the registrar for your company to be struck off the register and dissolved.
 We can do this if your company is no longer required.